NIRSpec MOS Recommended Strategies

-Checking for contamination by other sources in the slit
+Avoiding contamination by other sources in the slit

 The Catalog should include not only your desired sources, but all other sources in the field, so that contamination from unplanned sources can be checked.
 Contamination checking must be done after a plan has been created in MPT.
 You can check a planned exposure (in the Plans tab of MPT) by bringing up the MSA Shutter View, and loading the parent Catalog.
 This will display all additional sources on top of the observed sources with different symbols.
 Look for slits that have more than one source within the (dark orange) planned slit.
-These unplanned sources are shown as black dots and plus symbols.
+These unplanned sources are shown as black dots.
 If you find some affected slits, either re-plan after lowering the weight of the target source in the Catalog or, if weights are not used, move these affected sources lower in the Catalog.
-Alternatively, you can use the MPT's MSA Config Editor to select alternate targets in the MSA configuration, but that approach is tedious.
+Alternatively, you can use the MPT's MSA Configuration Editor to select alternate targets in the MSA configuration, but that approach is tedious.

 There are few choices for planning high- or medium-resolution grating spectroscopy in conjunction with PRISM spectroscopy:

-- Plan them together so that more of the SAME sources are observed in all dispersers in the same Plan.
+- Plan them together so that more of the same sources are observed in all dispersers in the same Plan.
 Add in all exposure specifications before generating the Plan.
 Then, you have two choices:

 - Not checking the box will result in the appropriate multiplexing for the gratings to avoid overlapping spectra, but will generate PRISM exposures with fewer sources.

-Merging Plans into one observation for overhead savings
+Merging Plans for overhead savings

-Planning at a fixed pointing
+Using MPT with a fixed pointing

 Dither and Nod options for MOS spectroscopy are described in NIRSpec MOS Dither and Nod Patterns.

 Dithering is highly recommended for observing with the MSA.
 In the MPT, pre-defined dither patterns are NOT offered as they are for other APT templates.
 Instead, the user specifies a set of fixed dither separations, and the specific pointings are derived for the user by the MPT.
 Multiple dithers can be specified, and each will result in a new exposure (or set of exposures, if nods are specified).
-Fixed Dither requires an integer number of shutters to be specified, but the algorithm can tolerate short or long dithers.
+Fixed Dither requires an integer number of shutters to be specified, but the algorithm can accept short or long dithers.

 It is important to note that optical distortions cause individual sources to be offset by slightly differing amounts, especially when dithering over large distances (>~ 10 arcseconds).
 However, MPT will calculate the individual positions of the sources after a specified dither taking these distortions into account, and will create a new MSA configuration in order to observe all the Primary sources at the new offset position.
 As a result, individual sources may be dithered by a slightly smaller or larger distance than specified, thereby assuring that sources line up with their respective shutters.
 This approach helps to increase the multiplexing of the MSA when dithers are used.

 A dither of ~ 20" or larger in dispersion (two or more exposures) will provide enough separation to bridge the detector gap, so that combining spectra from the two dither positions will fill the wavelength gaps.
 Normally, sources will not be observed in regions of the MSA where there is no overlap between pointings.
 These areas can be filled by specifying a Filler candidate list during planning.
 Additionally, it is now possible to add in Primaries and even Fillers that appear in multiple exposures, but which are not completely observed at all specified dithers.
 This is accomplished by selecting the option for "Partially Completed Sources" in the MPT Planner.
 This checkbox is offered in MPT only when one or more dithers are specified in the Planner.

 Short in-slit 'nods' are appropriate for point-like sources, but are not recommended when MSA sources are extended (e.g., when they fill the shutter).
 Nods are generated by MPT when the user clicks the button of the same name in the MPT Planner.
 This practice will obtain independent measurements of point-like sources in spectral bands I or II that can be combined to increase Signal-to-Noise.
 The number of exposures that result will be a multiple (e.g., 3, for 3 nod positions) of the number of specified dithers for each exposure specification (i.e., each grating-filter combination that is specified in the plan).
 For band III, the PSF is broader than one shutter, so in this case, if nodding is desired, the longer 5-shutter slitlet can be used with nodding at 3 positions in the slitlet.
 Further, constraining the source centering using the MPT Source Centering Constraint parameter should help to keep source flux from leaking into nearby shutters.